 Candidiasis is the medical term for a yeast infection, which can affect different areas of the body.
 Candidiasis can develop under the foreskin because that area provides favorable conditions for the yeast to grow.

 Yeast infections can cause balanitis, leading to itching on and around the penis.
 Jock itch is a superficial infection that can also cause itching around the groin area.
 However, it usually presents with a rash.

 OTC antifungal ointments can bring many yeast infections under control.
 A person may need prescription medications for longer lasting or extensive outbreaks.

 As high blood sugar levels increase the risk of yeast infections, people with diabetes are more likely than other people to develop them.

 Genital herpes, which the herpes simplex virus causes, is a common STI that affects more than 12% of people in the U.S. aged 14–49 years.

 People with mild symptoms of herpes often do not know that they have the condition, although sores can develop around the area where the individual came into contact with the virus, such as the genital or oral areas.

 Currently, there is no cure for herpes, but antiviral medications can manage it.
-According to the CDC, these can even help reduce the likelihood of it spreading between partners.
+According to

 This allergy is rare in the U.S. population as a whole, affecting less than 1% of people.
 Those allergic to latex are also allergic to the latex that goes into many kinds of condoms.